 At the end of 2017, the news was about the many companies who were part of the #MeToo movement, with sexual harassment and misconduct being outed at some of the world’s biggest companies.

 It’s so important from a financial and also from a branding and perception standpoint for businesses to try and avoid scandals at all costs.
+And to ensure that you have enough knowledge about the law, you can hire the best employment lawyer to discuss with you every important detail in handling your employees.

 The following are some ways companies can work to keep out of the limelight for all the wrong reasons.